herotechcourse/kotlin-racingcar-precourse/README.md

   - Save in `Map` data structure - key(Car name) : value(Movement count)

 #### Exception process
-- When entering non-comma characters, the program throws `IllegalArgumentException` and terminate.
+- When the car name length exceeds 5 characters, the program throws `IllegalArgumentException` and terminate.

 ### 2. Enter the number of rounds.
 - Enter using `Console.readLine()`.